-It takes about a week for the complete killing of the entire mound colony.
-Make 2 or 3 large holes in the mound and pour in the liquid by means of a bucket and a large mouthed funnel.
+It takes about a week for the complete killing of the entire mound colony Make 2 or 3 large holes in the mound and pour in the liquid by means of a bucket and a large mouthed funnel.

 Another most effective method is by poisoning the mounds with Aluminum Phosphoric tables.
 Two tablets should be placed in 1 meter mound and close all the openings with wet mud.
 The termites will die due to fumigant action (Mound poisoning) (Thakur, 1990).
-A calendar of operations for the control of various insect/pest diseases of Major tree species is appended at Annexure-VI.

-h) Removal of concreting/ tiling around the tree trunk
+h) Removal of concreting/tiling around the tree trunk